Portsmouth Guildhall

-Portsmouth Guildhall is a multi-use building in the centre of Portsmouth, UK, located on a pedestrian square close to the Portsmouth and Southsea railway station.
+Portsmouth Guildhall is a multi-use building in the centre of Portsmouth, Hampshire, England.
+It is located in a pedestrian square close to Portsmouth and Southsea railway station.
 Constructed in 1890, the building was known as Portsmouth Town Hall until 1926.
 It was heavily damaged by bombing during the Second World War and largely rebuilt during the 1950s by the English architect Ernest Berry Webber.
 It now operates as a concert, wedding and conference venue.
 It is a Grade II listed building.